 10178 Berlin, Germany

-I am a researcher in the adaptation and social learning research process at the Global Climate Forum with more than 8 years experience in climate vulnerability and adaptation research, both in Europe and in developing countries.
-My current research focuses on governance and financial instruments for sustainable use of climate sensitive natural resources.
+Sandy Bisaro is a researcher in the adaptation and social learning research process at the Global Climate Forum with more than 8 years experience in climate vulnerability and adaptation research, both in Europe and in developing countries.
+His current research focuses on governance and financial instruments for sustainable use of climate sensitive natural resources.

-I am an author of the UNEP PROVIA Guidance on assessing climate change vulnerability, impacts and adaptation and I co-led GCF’s work in the EC-funded MEDIATION project.
-I current lead the development of a PROVIA web-based adaptation decision support tool.
-Previously, in the EC-funded ADAM and NeWater projects, I have analyzed national level adaptation policy in the water and agricultural sectors.
-My PhD (magna cum laude, Division of Resource Economics, Humboldt University, Berlin) applied institutional economics approaches to analyse the impact of climate adaptation discourse and institutional arrangements on national conservation policy and its implementation at the local level in Lesotho.
+Sandy is an author of the UNEP PROVIA Guidance on assessing climate change vulnerability, impacts and adaptation and co-led GCF’s work in the EC-funded MEDIATION project.
+He currently leads the development of a PROVIA web-based adaptation decision support tool.
+Previously, in the EC-funded ADAM and NeWater projects, he has analyzed national level adaptation policy in the water and agricultural sectors.
+His PhD (magna cum laude, Division of Resource Economics, Humboldt University, Berlin) applied institutional economics approaches to analyse the impact of climate adaptation discourse and institutional arrangements on national conservation policy and its implementation at the local level in Lesotho.

 Adaptation governance, climate finance, coasts and sea-level rise

 Researcher, Adaptation and Social Learning Research Process, Global Climate Forum

 Member, Advisory Group to the Least Developed Countries Expert Group (LEG) regional training workshops on National Adaptation Plans (NAP)

 Bisaro, A. and Hinkel, J. 2018.
 Mobilizing private finance for coastal adaptation: a literature review.
 WIRES Climate Change.
 Online first: doi:10.1002/wcc.514